linb/react-page-builder/README.md

 # react-page-builder - version 0.1
-Enable developers to use D&D and configuration to build React page.
+Enable developers to use D&D and configuration to build React page. wysiwyg.

 ## 1. Usage
 ### 1.1.
 Install